What are the risks of going solar in Utah

 The risk of not understanding how solar is compensated in Utah

-As of this writing, Rocky Mountain Power Utah pays you approximately $0.092 per kilowatt-hour, which is a little more than what you pay for electricity in Utah for the first 400 kilowatt-hours of power that you use.
-After that first 400 kilowatt-hours, the rate you pay goes higher than what you are paid for the power you supply to the grid.
+As of this writing, Rocky Mountain Power Utah pays you approximately $0.05369 per kilowatt-hour, which is less than what you pay for electricity in Utah.
+You only receive that rate for the first 400 kilowatt-hours of power that you use.
+After you use more than 400 kilowatt-hours, the rate you pay for power goes even higher.
 Because of that, there is a risk of having any savings you earn wiped out should you use more than 400 kilowatt-hours of power from the grid.

 The risk of peak rate power usage on a time of use plan